gamesbook/pyprototypr/docs/core_shapes.rst

 ~~~~~~
 `↑ <shapeIndex_>`_

+An Arrow consists of two main parts; the tail (or body) and the head.
+In terms
+of **pyprototypr** conventions, the tail is the part that takes on the common
+properties of *height* and *width*; while the dimensions for the head, if not
+provided, are calculated from those.

 Example 1.
 ++++++++++

-.. |arl| image:: images/defaults/arrow.png
+.. |ar0| image:: images/defaults/arrow.png
    :width: 330

 ===== ======
-|arl| This example shows the shape constructed using the command with only
+|ar0| This example shows the shape constructed using the command with only
       defaults::

           Arrow()